How NRT works

 The Northern Rangelands Trust is a community led, non-governmental organisation that was set up in 2004 in northern Kenya by a coalition of local leaders, politicians and conservation interests.
 Its mission is to develop resilient community conservancies, which transform people’s lives, secure peace and conserve natural resources.

 NRT is a community conservancy membership organisation.
-The 33 member conservancies work across 44,000 square kilometres of northern and coastal Kenya.
+The 35 member conservancies work across 4.5 million hectares of northern and coastal Kenya.
 With support from principal donors USAID, The Nature Conservancy, DANIDA, and AFD, and many smaller donors, NRT is supporting and empowering communities to develop locally-led governance structures, run peace and security programmes, take the lead in natural resource management, and manage sustainable businesses linked to conservation.
 The community conservancies are starting to have a significant impact on building peace, improving lives and managing the rangelands, and their success has helped shape new government regulations on establishing, registering and managing community conservancies in Kenya.

 NRT is governed by a Board of Directors, currently chaired by Hon.
 Mohamed Elmi MP and vice chaired by Dr Hassan Wario, Cabinet Secretary for Sports, Culture and the Arts.
 The NRT Board includes institutional membership from KWS, KFS, three pioneering private conservancies, the Ministry of Environment and the Ministry of Interior.
 NRT is accountable to an over-arching Council of Elders, which is comprised of the elected chairpersons of all the member conservancies.
 The Council of Elders is currently chaired by David Lekoomet (Kalama Conservancy), and vice chaired by Omar Godana (Nasuulu Conservancy).
 NRT is guided and overseen by the NRT Council of Elders, which also includes institutional membership from KWS, County Governments and other local partners and agencies.